Doozer-Framework/Doozr/doc/text/Framework/DoozR/Controller/README.md

     DoozR_Request_(Web|Cli)
 	DoozR_Response_(Web|Cli)

-Those classes represents the request object and the response object - based on the current running mode - which can be either *WEB* or *CLI*.
+Those classes represents the request object and the response object - based on the current running runtimeEnvironment - which can be either *WEB* or *CLI*.

 ## Back
 The *Back-controller*.